Learn

 How local-first storage changes the privacy model

-In ZEROHUE, lightweight preferences stay in browser storage, while orders, transactions, and market-history snapshots live in IndexedDB.
+In ZEROHUE, lightweight preferences stay in browser storage, while orders, transactions, and saved market history live in IndexedDB.

 The privacy gain comes from keeping normal practice data on the device by default, not from magic technology.